 - 2 TB Asian toasted sesame oil, caramel brown in color

 - 2 cups cooked shredded chicken, rotisserie works great, heaping cups

 - 1 cup matchstick carrots

-- 1 large red bell pep-er, chopped or thinly sliced
+- 1 large red bell pepper, chopped or thinly sliced

-- Garnish: 1/2 cup shopped roasted peanuts or cashews
+- ½ cup chopped roasted peanuts or cashews, garnish

-- Do Ahead: In a bowl, whisk together all dressing ingredients until well combined.
+- In a bowl, whisk together all dressing ingredients until well combined.
 Transfer to desired container and keep chilled until ready to use.

-- When ready to serve: Toss together all salad ingredients, except for nuts, in a serving bowl.
+- Toss together all salad ingredients, except for nuts, in a serving bowl.
 Gently toss in desired amount of dressing.
 Garnish with nuts and serve immediately.